danielrstephenson/340br/README.md

 It is also very easy to set up Docker with containers for Apache, MySQL, and phpMyAdmin.
 An added benefit is that this setup can utilize a free domain "hack" to make the project look like it is being hosted from a real domain name.
 Both options are available; http://lvh.me and localhost.

+Docker makes it easy to troubleshoot a students code in the exact same environment they are using.
+The student just sends a copy of their entire project directory, and the instructor can run the containers from the student project directory (after stopping their own running containers) and get a working copy of the student's project.

 To Use Git, GitHub and Docker in the course, replace the Week 01 Activities with the following:

 ## Activities